TOD-theses/paper-T-RACE/main.typ

 Later, the victim tried to withdraw this Ether by creating a transaction that calls `getTransfer` with the password.
 However, in the time between the transaction submission and the inclusion in a block, an attacker saw this transaction and determined that they can perform the Ether withdrawal themselves.
 They copied the transaction data and submitted their own transaction with a higher gas price than the victim transaction.
 The attackers transaction ended up being executed first and withdraw all the Ether.

 If we map this attack to our intuitive definition above, executing the attackers transaction first results in a higher balance for the attacker while executing the victims transaction first in a higher balance for the victim.
-Therefore, we would have $sigma prime != sigma prime prime$.
+Therefore, we would have $sigma' != sigma''$.

 === ERC-20 multiple withdrawal <sec:erc-20-multiple-withdrawal>